-- Organs are not matched according to race or ethnicity, but individuals waiting for an organ transplant will have a better chance of a match among their racial or ethnic background.
-This is why it is important for people from all backgrounds to become organ donors.
+- Organs are not matched according to race or ethnicity, but individuals waiting for an organ transplant will have a better chance of matching their racial or ethnic background.
+This is why people from all backgrounds need to become organ donors.
 (OrganDonor.gov)

 - More than 6,000 annual transplants are from living donors.
 (WebMD)

 - 8,000 deaths occur every year in the U.S. because organs aren’t donated in time.
 (Donate Life America)

 - 82 percent of patients are waiting for a kidney.
 (Donate Life America)

 - 1 out of 3 deceased donors is over the age of 50.
 (Donate Life America)

 - In 2015, 30,000 transplants were performed.
 (Donate Life America)